Skip to main content

 COT_PROMPT = """

-Solve this problem step by step:
+Solve this step by step:

 {problem}

-1. Understand what is being asked
+1. Understand what's being asked

 2. Identify what information you need

-3. Gather that information using tools
+3. Gather information using tools

 4. Analyze the information